sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

       <li>When applying a permanent, restrictive filter.
 For example, when there are 100M rows, but only 50k rows are relevant to the analysis)</li>
  </ul>

-There is a broard range of potential use cases that benefit from materializing.
+There is a broad range of potential use cases that benefit from materializing.
 Here are the most common, should you want to know more:

 <ul>
       <li><strong>Complex and Resource-Intensive Queries:</strong><br> Queries that involve multiple tables, complex joins, aggregations, or calculations, materializing intermediate or final results can significantly improve query performance.
 By pre-computing and storing the results, subsequent queries can avoid the expensive computations and directly access the materialized data, leading to faster response times.</li>